maierav/sensation/intro.md

     2. The law of non-contradiction
     3. The law of the excluded middle

+(1) Means that something is what it is.
+(2) Means that a statement cannot be both true and false within the same context.
+(3) Means that a statement must be either true or false.

 Another interesting discovery in the history of logic is that the 3. law might not be needed (the result is called _intuitonistic logic_).
 And there are also attempts (hotly debated) about dropping one or more of the other laws.
-But for most applications of logic, such as in the overwhelming majority of mathematics, _classical logic_ is all and everything that is needed.
+But for most applications of logic, such as in the overwhelming majority of mathematics, _classical logic_ is all and everything that is needed (which gained these three rules "the laws of thought").

 ### Explanatory Success of Science